Overview

 From Observation to Design

-Singing together highlighted this tension.
-Music created a structure that allowed Emma to participate even when language and attention were limited.
-But music also required coordination, and even small delays in the network disrupted that shared rhythm.
+Singing together had highlighted something important: music created a structure that allowed Emma to participate even when language and attention were limited.
+But it also required coordination, and even small delays in the network disrupted that shared rhythm.

 Around this time I was also discussing these challenges with my colleague Michael Stewart, who was developing his dissertation project CoListen.
-His work explored synchronous shared music experiences between school‑aged children in different locations.
+His work explored shared music listening for school-aged kids in different places.
 While our contexts and design constraints were quite different, our conversations often revolved around a similar question: how music might act as a medium for connection across distance.
 Those discussions helped sharpen my thinking about what role music could play in supporting family relationships at a distance.

 At this stage, I began experimenting with simple prototypes that could allow music to be shared between homes in ways that were lightweight, playful, and easy for both adults and children to use.